ellisonpyon/cs1302-latin-squares/README.md

 a common approach.
 The way that a latin square is stored should be irrespective of how it is displayed to users.
-For example, each of the following outputs could use the exact same array as storage since you can format the output as the array is processed (i.e., while it is looped through):
+For example, each of the following outputs could use the exact same array as storage since the formatting for the index values and surrounding characters can be printed as the contents of the array are processed (i.e., while the array is looped through):

 ```
   0 1 2